-If you miss a class it is your responsibility to make up the missed learning opportunity by reviewing the lecture notes, text, and other course materials.
+If you miss a synchronous class activity then it is your responsibility to make up the missed learning opportunity by reviewing course materials on your own.
 Missing class does not excuse you from completing other aspects of the course on time.